 If you choose to finance your solar system, there are variables to consider.
 Depending on the terms, length, APR, and other specifics of your loan, you may end up paying more each month into your solar investment.
 However, unlike paying a utility bill, these payments have an end date and are adding equity to your home.

-Over the course of your system’s lifetime, you will save money with solar from avoided utility payments.
-How much depends on a variety of factors like your zip code, energy usage, and more that you can learn about here.
+Over the course of your system’s lifetime, you will save money with solar from avoided utility payments and rate increases.
+How much you save depends on a variety of factors like your local utility rates, energy usage, roof type and more.
 If you own your solar panels, you’ll see more savings over the lifetime of the solar system than you would with a lease or PPA.

-If you purchase outright, typical return on investment can range anywhere from 5-10 years and you’ll be generating your own clean energy on day one.
+If you buy solar panels outright, the typical payback period can range anywhere from 5-10 years and you’ll be generating your own clean energy on day one.
 There are options to finance the system through a home equity line of credit as well, if you want to take advantage of the cash price.
 Solar loan terms can range between 8-20 years, and as soon as the loan is paid off your system will be producing clean energy for free!

 2) Buying Solar Panels Increases Your Home’s Value

-Whether you finance or cash purchase your solar system, you are adding equity to your home.
+Whether you finance your solar system or purchase it with cash, you are adding equity to your home.
 You are in essence adding a power plant to the roof of your home.
 This solar panel system has a tangible value which is transferred upon the sale of your home.

 3) Environmental Concerns

-Going solar has significant environmental impact.
-It is one of the most influential decisions a homeowner can make who is concerned with the environment.
+Going solar has a significant, positive environmental impact.
+It is one of the most influential decisions a homeowner who is concerned with the environment can make.

-The primary way going solar helps the environment is reducing the need for traditional dirty fuel sources.
+The primary way going solar helps the environment is by reducing the need for traditional dirty fuel sources.
 Coal, natural gas, and other traditional energy sources are ravaging the natural environment.
-Lessening the demand for these products protects and preserves land abundance of otherwise disrupted.
+Lessening the demand for these products protects and preserves land abundance which is otherwise disrupted.
 It also reduces the amount of CO2 released into the environment from procuring energy from these sources.

 Solar not only reduces your carbon footprint (CO2 output), it also reduces pollutants like mercury and acid rain deposited in your area by fossil fuel power plants.
 Community power plants have a direct correlation with air pollution, toxic water runoff, and ocean damage.
 The choice to buy solar panels contributes to a reduced need for these plants in your local community.

 There is another major environmental impact of going solar that is overlooked – water use.
 Coal-fired power plants use up to 1,000 gallons of water to produce one MegaWatt hour (MWh) of electricity.
 Additionally, hydro-cooled power plants pull ocean water in, heat it to evaporation levels, and push it back into the local ecosystem at higher temperatures.
-Not only does this cause evaporation, but also algae blooms, loss of ocean life, and reshaping of the ocean landscape.
-In comparison, solar panels use no water to produce and endless amount of energy.
+Not only does this cause evaporation, but also causes algae blooms, loss of ocean life, and reshapes the ocean landscape.
+In comparison, solar panels use no water to produce.